maliubiao/treehouse/tools/code_completion/usage.md

 -   **Instruction-Based Code Generation**: Select a block of code, press a keybinding, and provide a natural language instruction (e.g., "Add error handling" or "Convert this to an async function").
 -   **Context-Aware Selection**: If you don't select any code, the extension automatically identifies the enclosing function or class at your cursor's position to use as context.
 -   **Interactive Diff View**: AI suggestions are not applied automatically.
 A clean side-by-side diff view is presented, allowing you to review every change before accepting.
+-   **Cancellable Operations**: Cancel ongoing code generation operations at any time with immediate request abort and resource cleanup.
 -   **Configurable Backend**: Easily configure the API endpoint, API key, and model name to work with any OpenAI-compatible service.
 -   **Customizable Prompts**: Tailor the system prompt to fit your specific needs or coding standards.
 -   **Safe Undo**: A dedicated command to revert the last AI-driven change, ensuring you can always go back.